 Dr. Cohen joined PTC in January 1998 when PTC acquired Computervision.
 Prior to the acquisition, he served with Computervision for four years as senior vice president for human development and organizational productivity.
 Before joining Computervision, Dr. Cohen was the president of Possibilities Inc., an executive consulting firm specializing in organizational change and executive coaching, where he served for thirteen years.

 Dr. Cohen has authored or co-authored several books on leadership and organizational change, including The Wellness Sourcebook, Ethical Leadership, Leadership Myths and Realities, and The Possibilities Economy: New Capital Development.
 He has also published many professional articles and a series of training manuals.

 Dr. Cohen earned his doctorate in logic and philosophy of science from the State University of New York @ Buffalo.

 Anthony (Tony) DiBona is the Executive Vice President, Strategic Alliances at PTC.
 In this current role, Mr. DiBona is the leader of the PTC and Rockwell Automation alliance, overseeing a team that works closely with key stakeholders from both companies to enable partnership success and ensure customer value.

-Mr. DiBona joined PTC in 1998 and since that time has served as Vice President, Global Business Partner Group, Vice President for Major Account Sales, EVP of the Global Support Group and most recently as EVP, Renewal Sales.
+Mr. DiBona joined PTC in 1998 and since that time has served as Vice President, Global Business Partner Group, Vice President for Major Account Sales, EVP, Renewal Sales and most recently as EVP, Focused Solutions Group.